pliu/k8splayground/apps/node-problem-detector/README.md

 The Pods then mount a ConfigMap object containing the test configurations and custom test scripts.
 If using custom test scripts, a non-zero return value indicates failure while a return value of 0 indicates the test passed.
 Additionally, it mounts /usr from the host's filesystem (the Docker "host", not the local machine), giving it access to the binaries in that path.

 When tests fail, node problem detector emits events or marks the affected node with a condition.
-Node problem detector also has a metrics endpoint that exposes test status (problem_gauge) and failure counts (problem_counter) that is scraped by Prometheus (see prometheus-operator).
+Node problem detector also has a metrics endpoint that exposes test status (problem_gauge) and failure counts (problem_counter) that is scraped by Prometheus (see kube-prometheus-stack).

 Examples of things to experiment with: